Norwegian Cruise Line Holdings - GuruFocus.com

 About Norwegian Cruise Line Holdings Ltd.

 Norwegian Cruise Line Holdings Ltd. (: NCLH) is a leading global cruise company which operates the Norwegian Cruise Line, Oceania Cruises and Regent Seven Seas Cruises brands.
-With a combined fleet of 29 ships with approximately 61,000 berths, these brands offer itineraries to approximately 500 destinations worldwide.
+With a combined fleet of 29 ships with over 60,000 berths, these brands offer itineraries to approximately 500 destinations worldwide.
 The Company has eight additional ships scheduled for delivery through 2027, comprising approximately 20,000 berths.

 [email protected]